 How To Use A Volcano Stove:

 Here are the new Volcano griddle and grill pan.
 You will love this new accessory because both sides of the unit come pre-seasoned with a grooved griddle on one side and a grill pan with a pour spout on the other.

 It has two handles and a detachable grip.
 What I love about it is the fact that it’s ROUND and fits perfectly on the stove.
 Volcano Stove Griddle

 Here is what the inside of the Volcano II Stove looks like before we start to assemble it right out of the bag.
 There is very little assembly if you want to even call it that.
 Volcano Grills 3-Fuel Portable Camping Stove

 Here is the Volcano II Stove sitting flat on the concrete and ready to open by pulling straight up using the handle.
 The legs drop down and it is ready to start putting the grills in it.

-I was cooking hot dogs.
-I don’t usually buy hot dogs because I do not want to think about what is is them.
+I was cooking hot dogs, I don’t usually buy hot dogs because I don’t want to think about what it is them.
 I must say, I do eat an occasional kosher hot dog with mustard and relish at Costco’s.

 Here are the hot dogs cooked and ready to serve.
-Yep, hot dog, mustard and relish with a bun!
+Yep, hot dog, mustard, and relish with a bun!

 When I bought my stove I had to purchase the larger hose connection for the large 20-pound propane tanks like you use with your barbecue.
-Be sure and check to see what you are buying because some of the stoves do not come with any propane accessories.
+Be sure and check to see what you are buying because some of the stoves don’t come with any propane accessories.